mondrian-framework/mondrian-framework/README.md

 })
 ```

 This is your first Mondrian function!
-Notice the `error` and `retrieve` parameters?
+Notice the `errors` and `retrieve` parameters?
 Let’s dive deeper into these with another example:

 ```typescript
 import { types, result } from '@mondrian-framework/model'